About Gnome Stew

 Awards and Nominations

-The Stew, and our GMing books, have won and been nominated for a number of RPG industry awards over the years — many thanks to everyone who has supported the site, the authors, and our work!
+Gnome Stew and the GMing books we’ve produced have won and been nominated for a number of RPG industry awards over the years — many thanks to everyone who has supported the site, the authors, and our work!

 - Gold ENnie Award for Best Website, 2013